 Find out more about Moana's research here.

-John is the Director and biostatistician of the Christchurch Health and Development Study research unit at the University of Otago, Christchurch.
+John is the former Director of the Christchurch Health and Development Study research unit at the University of Otago, Christchurch.
 His current research interests focus on aspects of psychosocial development in adolescence and young adulthood, including:

 - the development, course and consequences of cannabis and other illicit drug use